proloypoddar/NOTUN-THIKANA/project/README.md

 ## Features

 - **User Authentication**: Secure signup and login with email/password or Google OAuth
+- **Multi-User Support**: Multiple users can use the system simultaneously
 - **Real-time Messaging**: Chat with friends in real-time with notifications
 - **Friend Requests**: Connect with other users through a friend request system
 - **News Feed**: Latest news from trusted Bangladeshi sources
 - **Blog Posts**: Informative articles about Bangladesh and community topics
 - **Housing Listings**: Find and post housing opportunities
+- **Payment System**: Secure payment processing for property bookings
+- **Landlord Leaderboard**: Rating-based leaderboard for landlords
 - **Events**: Discover and create community events
 - **Forums**: Engage in community discussions
 - **Admin Dashboard**: Comprehensive tools for platform management